Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-using-nc-snapshot.md

 1. For the first make scheduled BTRFS -snapshots running for your data by using NCP function `nc-snapshot-auto` for it.

      **Simple explanation**:
 With the snapshots you get restore points for your data -directory, a bit similar way as you can have for your “Windows System Restore” or “Mac Time machine”.
-“Snapper” on linux is also using BTRFS -snapshots.
+“Snapper” on Linux is also using BTRFS -snapshots.
 Restore points with BTRFS -snapshots normally live inside the same drive as you have the data -directory to restore.
 Every single snapshot represents the state of the data -directory on one specific point of time.
 Snapshot contains the files that are deleted after one version earlier and links to all the files that where represented in that specific version of data -directory.
-When you run snapshots all your deleted data are stored in the snapshots for some specific retention time that is configured.
-In NCP you configure how many snapshots you keep before they are deleted.
+When you run scheduled snapshots there will be hourly snapshots, daily snapshots, weekly snapshots and monthly snapshots.
+All your deleted data are stored in the snapshots for specific retention time that is preconfigured in NCP.
+These configurations are: one per hour, limit: 24,one per week, limit: 4, one per day, limit: 30, one per month, limit: 12 snapshots.
+So effectively you have one year retention time for your files in cloud.
 Because of this snapshots -directory as a whole can be defined as historical log of the original directory, but is containing also the deleted data.
 So running BTRFS -snapshots using NCP -functions protects you from data alteration or deletion on the data -directory, but it wont protect you from braking of the drive you run them in.
 So that’s why you need to also do the step 2.

 2. Run the scheduled sync function for the BTRFS -snapshots to backup to the NextcloudHDD2 by using the NCP function nc-snapshot-sync for it.